aces/Loris-MRI/docs/scripts_md/get_dicom_info.md

 INPUTS:
   - $option: name of the option
-  - $rest  : array with group and element information from the GetOpt table
+  - $rest  : reference to the remaining arguments of the command line
-  - @addr  : array with group and element information from the GetOpt table.
+  - @addr  : array reference with DICOM group & element from the GetOpt option

 ### TwoArgInfoOption($option, $rest)